MikeWoodward/English-Football-Forecasting/README.md

 * Data downloads - most of the code that deals with getting the data.
 There are a number of data sources I used and some I stopped using.
 * Data preparation - extracts data from the data sources, combines it, and cleans it up.
 * Analysis - data analysis.
+* Django project - putting the data and analysis into a single Django app.
 * Notes - project notes.